February 23, 2021

 Words like “remote” or “solitude” are typically not the first thing one thinks of when describing the eastern part of the United States.
 Known more for having densely populated cities than wide-open spaces, the East Coast isn’t what many think about when they are trying to “get away from it all.”

 You may trade mountain overlooks for forest canopies, but it can be well worth it.
-Pick up a campervan at our New York depot and check out one of these five secluded East Coast road trip ideas.
+Pick up a campervan at our New York camper van rental location and check out one of these five secluded East Coast road trip ideas.
 They all provide a little bit of privacy, east of the Mississippi.

 Head Towards Bald Eagle State Forest in Pennsylvania